 My dear entrepreneur, you have chosen to go down this road for reasons best known to you.
-However, the route you have taken has great potentials.
-Like being financially free, having control over your time, being your own boss and affecting more lives.
+However, the route you have taken has great potentials — like being financially free, having control over your time, being your own boss and affecting more lives.
 Despite these promising rewards, there is every possibility of not succeeding on the entrepreneurial course.
-This is the very reason you should pay close attention to the 5 points expressed in this article, or as I’d like to call it, letter.
+This is the very reason you should pay close attention to the five points expressed in this article, or as I’d like to call it, this letter.

 As a budding founder, it’s imperative to note that nothing kills a young business like stiff competition.
-It even gets worse if your product or service is dragging the market with the big sharks — competitor’s with the money bag.
-So, instead of struggling or trying to out-perform your competitors (which could stiffle you in the long run) , opt for collaboration.
+It even gets worse if your product or service is dragging the market with the big sharks — competitors with the money bag.
+So, instead of struggling or trying to out-perform your competitors (which could stifle you in the long run), opt for collaboration.
 Ignore the ego and go to your industry competitors’ as the underdogs to seek collaboration.
 In this process, you are given enough breathing space to grow.
-Do not make the mistake of thinking you can take them head on.
+Do not make the mistake of thinking you can take them head-on.
 Go that route and your business would die a quick natural death.

 Increase Your Brand Equity

 If Coca-Cola loses all its physical assets to a natural disaster, there is every possibility that, in less than two years, it would bounce back: this is called Brand Equity.
 In fact, banks would line up to bid for who would lend Coca-Cola the capital to start up again.
 The lesson here is, people pay for the perceived value, not the real value.
 And the easiest way achieve that is to show up continuously no matter what, and be true to your brand promise — do what you say you do, all the time.
 Most importantly, be more mindful about how you do what you do, and make your customers’ satisfaction top priority.
 This is the key, the rest is a matter of time.